appclacks/mirabelle/site/mirabelle/content/_index.md

 You can have real time streams receiving events directly from your servers and applications, and some streams working on old (and maybe ordered) data coming from various databases.
 Like that, you can have the best of both words: real time analytics, and run analytics on old data using continuous queries for example.

-You can even use Mirabelle to play and explore with historical data.
-You could have for example a Mirabelle instance used for real time stream processing, another one (or even the same one on dedicated streams) working on old data...
+Being able to use the same tool for stream processing and to work on historical data is interesting.
+You could for example have a Mirabelle instance used for real time stream processing, and another one (or even the same one on dedicated streams) working on old data...
 It's up to you to decide !

 ## Stream example, with unit tests